sysrep/time-viz/Basic_NLP_Techniques.md

 The text from Wikipedia
 >'The name Suomi (Finnish for "Finland") has uncertain origins, but a candidate for a source is the Proto-Baltic word *źemē, meaning "land".
 In addition to the close relatives of Finnish (the Finnic languages), this name is also used in the Baltic languages Latvian and Lithuanian.
 Alternatively, the Indo-European word *gʰm-on "man" (cf. Gothic guma, Latin homo) has been suggested, being borrowed as *ćoma.
 The word originally referred only to the province of Finland Proper, and later to the northern coast of Gulf of Finland, with northern regions such as Ostrobothnia still sometimes being excluded until later.
 Earlier theories suggested derivation from suomaa (fen land) or suoniemi (fen cape), and parallels between saame (Sami, a Finno-Ugric people in Lapland), and Häme (a province in the inland) were drawn, but these theories are now considered outdated.[24]'

-The text is writeen by a wikipedia contributor, I want to test our NLP helpers on it.
+The text is written by a Wikipedia contributor, I want to test our NLP helpers on it.

-Install `babel-cli` and `babel-preset-latest` then we can work in terminal.
+Install `babel-cli` and `babel-preset-latest` then we can work in the terminal.
 ```
 npm install -g babel-preset-latest babel-cli
 ```
-Add a contant "t"(or whatever name you prefer) in the `nlpHelpers.js` and assign the text to the constant.
+Add a constant "t"(or whatever name you prefer) in the `nlpHelpers.js` and assign the text to the constant.
 I use `console.log` to print our content in the terminal.
 ```
 const t = [text above]
 console.log(t)